-Helpful Notes: When the display is indicating "Go To XX Feet", pressing the Light button will cycle through the various calibration points of 0, 10,000, 20,000 feet, etc. After 30,000 feet it will exit the calibration mode.
-This is handy for use in those cases when only one range is in need of calibration.
+Helpful Notes: When the display is indicating "GoTo XX Feet", pressing the Light button will cycle through the various calibration points of 0, 10,000, 20,000 feet, etc. This is handy for use in those cases when only one range is in need of calibration.
 Note, however, that the PS-425 unit's pressure must be within less than 2,500 feet of the selected range in order to save the new value.
 This eliminates accidentally saving a value when in an incorrect pressure range.